Les Culottées: Development

 Bagieu had planned to create a blog BD focused on thirty "audacious women" who decide to take charge of their own destiny for a long time, to be published on the official website of Le Monde.
 When she proposed the project to Le Monde in 2013, the staff was very enthusiastic.
 When they asked Bagieu if she would really limit the project to thirty stories, Bagieu strengthened her resolve to put real work in the webcomic.
 Its launch was initially scheduled to coincide with the Angoulême International Comics Festival at the end of January 2016, but Le Monde decided to advance the launch of Les Culottées by three weeks as a response to the public outcry over the all-male Grand Prix de la ville d'Angoulême nominations.
 Bagieu created Les Culottées so that organizations like Angoulême will "stop being able to pretend to believe that the women who have marked the history simply do not exist," though noting that "there are unfortunately few women in the history of comics ...
 If you go to the Louvre, you will find quite few female artists."

 A print volume of Les Culottées featuring fifteen vignettes was released in September 2016, while a second such book was released in January 2017.
 The second publication initially marked the end of the project.
-The French version had the subtitle Des Femmes Qui ne Font Que ce Qu’elles Veulent (Women Who Do as They Please).
+The French version had the subtitle Des Femmes Qui ne Font Que ce Qu'elles Veulent (Women Who Do Only What They Want).
 The work was released In English in one graphic novel volume with the title Brazen: Rebel Ladies Who Rocked the World.
 The English version has only 29 stories instead of the original 30, as "Phoolan Devi, the Indian Queen of Bandits" was removed because it included the rape of a ten-year-old girl by her husband.
 Brazen has been translated into 11 languages, and each version is a little different due to local restrictions.